judy2k/kylie/docs/usage.rst

 If a value in the input dict is ``None``, it will be set to ``None`` in the deserialized object.
 There's no way to ensure a value is non-None.

-If an attribute is missing from the input dict, ``deserialize`` will fail with an exception.
-There is currently no way to flag an attribute as 'possibly missing'.
-It's on the list.

 Currently, Kylie doesn't do any validation of anything.
 If you get an exception that seems like a bad fit, please raise an issue on GitHub.